barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 comments: true
 ---

-The project I’m working on at work ran into a very interesting problem with how we handle user actions on the UI and how those actions are processed in the back end.

-The architecture of the system is capable of  processing multiple user actions in parallel and out of order.
-This was mostly reflected on a main state object that represents the current user's interaction within a business process.
+The architecture of the system I'm currently involved in at work is capable of processing multiple user actions in parallel and out of order.
+The actions are then reflected on a main state object that represents the current user's interaction within a business process.

-The outcome of this is that the state was  not correctly updated.
+The outcome of the parallel processing turned out to cause the state not being correctly updated.
 Certain user actions were not reflected properly and were lost even though the users sent them from the UI.

-The issue was tackled on both the UI and server fronts.
+The issue was tackled on both the UI and Server fronts.
 This post will focus on the UI solution and the reasoning behind it.
-At  the same time it will take a deeper look at the issue itself.
+At the same time it will take a somewhat deeper look at the issue itself.

+>Disclaimer: Because of client confidentiality and security reasons some parts of the post are a bit abstract and some details are not discussed.
+The javascript code shown, even though written in real javascript, is also abstracted away and written specifically for demonstration purposes of this post and therefore should not be taken as a real implemented xample of the discussed ideas herein.

 # Setting up the stage!